Do you commonly experience headaches in the morning?

 Who should I see first if I am experiencing frequent headaches?

-You should first visit your primary care physician to make sure there is not a serious medical condition causing your headaches.
-Your PCP may run various tests to rule out major complications.
-Once this has been done, we recommend visiting Dr. Adams for a full mouth assessment.
-She will see if teeth grinding, TMJ, or sleep apnea is to blame for your headaches.
+Then, once this has been done, we recommend visiting Dr. Adams for a full mouth assessment.
+She will see if teeth grinding, TMJ, or sleep apnea are to blame for your headaches.

 Treat Headaches in Our Rogers, AR, Office